abhishektiwari/axioms-flask-py/docs/index.rst

 --------

 * JWT token validation with automatic public key retrieval from JWKS endpoints
-* Scope-based authorization decorators
+* Algorithm validation to prevent algorithm confusion attacks (only secure asymmetric algorithms allowed)
-* Role-based authorization decorators
+* Issuer validation (``iss`` claim) to prevent token substitution attacks
-* Permission-based authorization decorators
+* Authorization decorators for standard claims: scopes, roles, and permissions
-* Flexible configuration with support for custom JWKS URLs
+* Flexible configuration with support for custom JWKS and issuer URLs
-* Simple integration with Flask applications
+* Simple integration with Flask based Resource Server or API backends
-* Support for both standard and namespaced claims
+* Support for custom claim and/or namespaced claims names to support different authorization servers

 Installation
 ------------